jeffreymichaelmitchell/MP_to_ESS/MP_to_ESS.md

 ```

 Then here you will need to match the nationalist party family list with
 the individual respondents.

-I don’t have code for that.
-Give it some
-thought but if you get stuck we can talk about it.
+Future steps for modeling.
+We have now set up a macro level dataset that
+is able to model the cross sectional country differences (between) in
+political rhetoric on three indicators as well as how changes in those
+indicators (within) relate to individual level measures in the ESS.

-Modeling For this you’ll need to install and/or load the lme4 and
+For modeling this you’ll need to install and/or load the lme4 and
 lmerTest packages

+Then the formula would look something like this m \<-
-m \<- lmer(dependent_variable ~ x_between + x_within + (1 + x_within \|
+lmer(dependent_variable ~ x_between + x_within + (1 + x_within \|
+country), data = ess_merged)

 Then I like to report results using the sjPlot package.
 There is a ton
 of useful stuff in there.
 For example if you want a nice table of the